Skip to main content

 GCP Compute engine

-1.5 Set the following and click Save.
+1.5 Set the following configuration and click Create.

 • TCP: 10250